 Reliability: As we all know, LLMs are prone to hallucinations and inconsistencies.
 Chaining multiple AI steps compounds these issues, especially for tasks requiring exact outputs.

-Performance and costs: GPT-4o, Gemini-1.5, and Claude Opus are working quite well with tool usage/function calling, but they are still slow and expensive, particularly if you need to do loops and automatic retries.
+Performance and costs: GPT-4o, Gemini-2.0, and Claude Sonnet are working quite well with tool usage/function calling, but they are still slow and expensive, particularly if you need to do loops and automatic retries.

 Legal concerns: Companies may be held liable for the mistakes of their agents.
 A recent example is Air Canada being ordered to pay a customer who was misled by the airline's chatbot.